 Speak to a Chicago Retail Theft Attorney Today

-There are serious consequences for retail theft, underscoring the need for an aggressive criminal defense lawyer in Chicago, like the ones you’ll find at Kostopolous Law Group, LLC.
+There are serious consequences for retail theft, underscoring the need for an aggressive criminal defense lawyer in Chicago, like the ones you’ll find at Kostopolous Law Group.
 Call today for a free consultation.